claire-codes/blog-com/_posts/2016-11-07-when-strict-equality-goes-wrong.markdown

 makeFizzbobs('abc'); // 42
 ```

-This doesn't cover every situation - perhaps you really don't want an empty array passed in, or `Infinity`, or the string `"flibbertigibbet"`, in which case you'll need an extra clause in your if-statement, but it's a good place to start in JavaScript's loosely-typed Wild West.
+Of course, this may not be suitable for your needs: perhaps you want to do something really interesting with an empty string `''` or you just want to deal with `0` like any other number, or perhaps you really don't want an empty array passed in, or `Infinity`, or the string `"flibbertigibbet"`, but this is a good place to start in JavaScript's loosely typed Wild West, and a good reminder that things are never what they seem with type checking in JavaScript.